REQUIREMENTS FOR PUBLIC USE OF PIERCE TRANSIT FACILITIES

 - Mobile food trucks must stay in designated area in the Training Facility parking lot.

-- If vendors cannot make their assigned date, they must cancel at least five (5) days before by contacting Karen Henderson at email@example.com or
+- If vendors cannot make their assigned date, they must cancel at least five (5) days before by contacting Samantha Einarson at firstname.lastname@example.org or

 - Mobile food trucks must remove all event-related trash from PT property.